vibh1608/DS_APPLICATION_OF_CLASSIFICATION_MODELS_Project/README.md

 caveat to remember about this statement.
 That is that since the CPS sample is actually a collection of 51 state samples, each with its own probability of selection, the statement only applies within state.

+Problem 1:
+Prediction task is to determine whether a person makes over 50K a year.

+Problem 2:
+Which factors are important ?
+<b>Answer: </b>From plotting the graph it is clear that - 'education_num' , 'age' , 'hours_per_week', 'capital_gain' ,' capital_loss' and 'race' are effecting to the wage_class(income) of the person .Other features don't have correlation with income of the person , So we will use only these features for our machine learning model.

+Problem 3:
+Which algorithms are best for this dataset?
+<b>Answer: </b> Xgboost algorithm is the best algorithm which gives the best prediction for the above data.
+We have used the following algorithms for classifications and their accuracy are:-
+1. Logistic regression -> 81.46249544545523 %
+2. Decision tree classifier -> 81.186075125283 %
+3. Random Forest classifier -> 83.67068019815947 %
+4. Xgboost -> 84.12212705350562 %